0vercl0k/udmp-parser/README.md

  0x7ffc26608000: [MemBlock_t(BaseAddress=0x7ffc26608000, AllocationBase=0x0, AllocationProtect=0x0, RegionSize=0x3d99e8000)]}
 ```

-To facilitate the parsing in a human-friendly manor, some helper functions were provided:
+To facilitate the parsing in a human-friendly manner, some helper functions are provided:
  * `udmp_parser.utils.TypeToString`: convert the region type to its meaning (from MSDN)
  * `udmp_parser.utils.StateToString`: convert the region state to its meaning (from MSDN)
  * `udmp_parser.utils.ProtectionToString`: convert the region protection to its meaning (from MSDN)

-This allows to search filter in a more comprehensible way:
+This allows to search and filter in a more comprehensible way:

 ```python